automenta/mb7/doc/README.vsn.md

 ---

-## How It Feels to Use SemanticScribe
+## How It Feels to Use Netention

-Imagine opening SemanticScribe:
+Imagine opening Netention:

 - You write “Need a ride to the airport.”
 - Tag `#want #ride time:soon`—it’s now a query.
 Matches pop up: “Offering a ride tomorrow” from a friend’s public